 Walking El Camino is a relatively cheap option for extended travel in Europe.
 My 6 weeks walking Le Puy in 2016 cost CAD$2,500 + airfare, and my Camino in 2019 cost even less.
 I was more familiar with the route the second time, and had fewer unexpected expenses.

-My Cost Breakdown
+My Cost Breakdowns

-Round-trip flight to Paris: CAD$800
+Round-trip flight to Paris: CAD$450-$800

-Transport to Le Puy-en-Velay: €47.60
+Transport to Le Puy-en-Velay: €47.60-€100

 Unclaimed medical expenses: €80

-Blister covers and creams were an unforeseen expense of the Camino and unfortunately not covered under my insurance.
-I also caved and bought walking poles in Moissac for €37 (there are cheaper options.)
-My claimed medical expenses totalled €1380!
+2016: Blister covers and creams were an unforeseen expense not covered under my insurance.
+I also bought walking poles in Moissac for €37 (there are cheaper options).

 2016: I bought a Free Mobile SIM card in Paris with unlimited international phone calls and data.
 It was €20 a month and €15 for the SIM card.